eddieoz/bitBingo/docs/research.md

 # Projects Using Similar Protocols and Principles to bitRaffle

-The bitRaffle whitepaper introduces a trustless blockchain-based raffle system that leverages Bitcoin's infrastructure and IPFS for transparent, verifiable lottery drawings.
+The bitRaffle whitepaper introduces a trustless Bitcoin-based raffle system that leverages Bitcoin's infrastructure and IPFS for transparent, verifiable lottery drawings.
 Upon examination of this technical approach, several existing projects employ similar protocols and principles.
 This report identifies and analyzes these comparable implementations across the blockchain ecosystem.

 ## 1. Core Technologies in bitRaffle